La rosa de Guadalupe

 La Rosa de Guadalupe (English title: The Rose of Guadalupe) is a Mexican anthology drama television series created by Carlos Mercado Orduña and produced by Miguel Ángel Herros.
 The series centers on Mexican Catholic religiosity, specifically to the Virgin of Guadalupe.
-It is set in modern times, most often in Mexico City, but location varies in some episodes.
+It is set in modern times and mostly takes place in Mexico City, although location varies in some episodes.
 The series premiered on Las Estrellas on February 5, 2008.
 In the United States, the series debuted on Univision on June 26, 2008.

 Plot

-There are two types of beginnings for the episodes: a happy beginning, or a more melodramatic one where the main character undergoes a calamitous event that kickstarts their development.
+There are two types of beginnings for the episodes: a happy beginning, followed by the characters experiencing grief in some form or a more melodramatic one where the main character undergoes a calamitous event that kickstarts their development.
 In the latter, the editor, cast, and director's credits roll during the second scene.

-Main characters, portrayed as extremely devout to the Virgin of Guadalupe, almost always ask her to protect them.
+Then, the main characters, portrayed as extremely devout to the Virgin of Guadalupe, almost always ask her to protect them.
 At the same time, a white rose appears before an altar or statue of the Virgin that belongs to the person who prayed or is in trouble, and remains there during the development of the story, which usually sees an escalation of the problem.
 The rose's appearance means that the petition has been heard by the Virgin.

 At the climax of the story, the closest person asked by the Virgin intercedes for the main character and tries to help.
 When the issue is resolved, the main character is "touched" by a wind that represents the act of the Virgin of Guadalupe, and at the end of the episode, the white rose disappears as a character narrates the message of the episode.